populationgenomics/fewgenomes/README.md

 1. pulls the 1000genomes project metadata from [the 1000genomes FTP](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/),
 2. overlaps it with the data available at `gs://genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/phase3/data/` according to the requested `input_type` (options: `wgs_fastq`, `wgs_bam`, `wgs_bam_highcov`, `exome_bam`),
 3. selects a subset of the requested number of samples,
-4. generates inputs for the germline variant calling [WDL workflow](https://github.com/populationgenomics/warp/blob/start_from_mapped_bam/pipelines/broad/dna_seq/germline/single_sample/), which is built on top of [Broad WARP](https://github.com/broadinstitute/warp/),
+4. generates input JSON files for the germline single-sample variant calling [WDL workflow](https://github.com/populationgenomics/warp/blob/start_from_mapped_bam/pipelines/broad/dna_seq/germline/single_sample/), which is built on top of [Broad WARP](https://github.com/broadinstitute/warp/),
+5. generates an input JSON for the [WGSMultipleSamplesFromBam](https://github. com/populationgenomics/warp/pull/3) workflow, that runs single-sample workflows in parallel,
-5. generates a PED file for the subset.
+6. generates a PED file for the subset.

 To run the workflow, first set up the environment with: